This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 These vintage campervans may be cool and romantic but are often not practical, so hiring a modern model is probably best.

 VW or Ford Transit base campervan rentals can sleep 4 adults and are perfect for a short break and for small families.
-It will be cosy, but if you’re planning on spending a lot of time outside, this is a good option and the most cost-effective choice for hiring a campervan in UK.
+It will be cosy, but if you’re planning on spending a lot of time outside, this is a good option and the most cost-effective choice for hiring a campervan in the United Kingdom.

 Driving a campervan is just like driving a large car and will be more fuel-efficient than a motorhome.